Singapore and Japan Associations Join Hands To Push Fintech Development

 According to a joint press release on Monday, March 26, the Fintech Association of Japan (FAJ) and Singapore Fintech Association (SFA) have recently signed a Memorandum of Understanding (MoU) to give a boost to the fintech development and higher co-operation between the two countries.

-The signing of the MoU was celebrated earlier this month on March 13 in Singapore with Friendship evening and Sake tasting.
+Leaders celebrated the signing of the MoU on March 13 in Singapore with a Friendship evening and Sake tasting.

-This means that the two associations will be seen working together on joint projects and initiative that help foster the fintech innovation and development.
-The press release notes that these collaborations will be “used to raise the profile of the Japanese fintech industry and promote Singapore as a destination for Japanese business in wider Asia.”
+This means the two associations will collaborate on joint projects and initiatives to drive fintech innovation and development.
+According to the press release, they aim to raise the profile of Japan’s fintech industry and promote Singapore as a key destination for Japanese businesses expanding across Asia.

 Mr. Chia Hock Lai, President of the SFA also commented on similar lines saying: “With this partnership, we aim to bridge the gap between the two fintech communities in both Singapore and Japan.
 We are pleased that our mutual memberships can enjoy the benefits of closer collaboration.